setvisible/ArrowDL/docs/category/tutorial.md

 1. Open *ArrowDL*
     - *Start Menu* > *ArrowDL*
-    > Or alternatively, open *DownRightNow* from your web browser (-> toolbar menu, or right-click context menu)
+    > Or alternatively, open *ArrowDL* add-on from your web browser (-> toolbar menu, or right-click context menu)

 2. Open the wizard
     - copy-paste the URL
-        > Or alternatively, click 'immediate download' from *DownRightNow*
+        > Or alternatively, click 'immediate download' from *ArrowDL* add-on

     ![](../assets/images/tutorial/01-wizard.png)